pellsson/aoc2021/README.md

-# Adevent of Code 2021 - On a NES
+# Adevent of Code 2021 - On an NES
 Dumbest fucking idea I've had to date.
 I am not enjoying this even remotely.
 At this point it is just a compulsive nightmarish obsession to complete the stupid challenge.

 ![AoC 2021](intro.png)